haranrk/cancer-data-analysis-depmap/README.md

 ## Integrated Genome Drug Cancer analysis
-Used the DepMap datasets to find relations between drug and cancer genomic data.
+Used DepMap datasets to find relations between drug and cancer genomic data.
 Leveraged the jNMF (joint non-negative matrix factorization) algorithm to conduct the analysis.

 Download the datasets from [here](https://depmap.org/portal/) before running the code.